tejalsakore/python/lecture-1/lecture1.md

 print("Hii \n Good Evening \n Welcome To Python Programming!!")
 ```

-## 🏠 HomeWork

-- Write a python program to give Introduction to Yourself with the help of print function and you can use \n Also.

 ## 🧠 Explanation of Important Topics

 - Introduction to Python= <br>